 Devil’s Backbone Road passes between two wilderness areas.
 From its spine, you can see Box-Death Hollow Canyon Wilderness to the northwest and Grand Staircase-Escalante National Monument to the southeast.
 (A box canyon is a narrow canyon with a flat bottom and steep, vertical walls.)
 Death Hollow gets its name from the great number of livestock that plunged to death trying to cross the canyon.
 I will not plunge, I told myself again and again.

-The road sign warned: Steep Grades, Sharp Curves 25 MPH.
+The road sign warned: Steep Grades, Sharp Curves, 25 MPH.
 This was the road in front of us.
 The only road.
 My options were to go with gusto or turn back.
-I’d not let my son down.
 We’d come this far.
+And I’d not let my son down.
 The fear of the indignity I’d suffer if I turned back was greater than my fear of being swept off the back of the wind-blown Dimetrodon.
 And besides, the Kid was amped to ride the dinosaur.
 I had to muster.